umutcoskun/vim-mule/README.md

 * **Virtual Environment Support:** When you run a `:DjangoManage` command and if you are not in a virtual environment, vim-mule activates projects virtual environment (usually, in the parent directory of the project root) just for the command.
 Then you will no suprised with ImportError.

 * `:DjangoTemplates` Lists all the templates in the project in a quick fix window.
 By pressing F6.
-Requires [ctrlpvim/ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim).
+Requires [ctrlpvim/ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim) or [FzF](https://github.com/junegunn/fzf).